This Week In The Southeast Division: 2/11/2013

 Trending: Down.
 The Lightning came crashing back to earth this week as winning on the road proved difficult for the club.
 The Lightning were in both of the first two games but the offense came up short against Philadelphia and New Jersey.
 The embarrassing 5-1 loss to the Rangers was the team's fourth in a row, a streak that now has them clinging to a one point lead atop the division.

 Carolina Hurricanes: The Hurricanes (5-4-1) finished the week with a 2-0-1 record to move back above the .500 mark.
 Eric Staal is their leading scorer with twelve points (7G/5A).
-Cam Ward started all three games and lowered his GAA down to 3.28.
-Carolina has scored 28 goals and allowed 30 so far this season.
+Cam Ward won two games and Dan Ellis won the thrid, lowering his GAA to a sparkling 1.74.

 Carolina started the week off with a 4-1 road win over the Toronto Maple Leafs.
 Matt Frattin put Toronto ahead in the first period.
 Jordan Staal got his first goal as a member of the Hurricanes in the second period to even the game.
 Eric Staal got the game-winner later in the frame.
 Justin Faulk and Patrick Dwyer tallied in the third period to put the game out of reach.
 Cam Ward was strong in goal, turning aside 41 shots.